 Northrop Grumman solves the toughest problems in space, aeronautics, defense and cyberspace to meet the ever evolving needs of our customers worldwide.
-Our 85,000 employees Define Possible every day using science, technology and engineering to create and deliver advanced systems, products and services.
-To continue innovating, we support programs that encourage students around the world to pursue science, technology, engineering and mathematics (STEM) careers.
+Our 90,000 employees Define Possible every day using science, technology and engineering to create and deliver advanced systems, products and services.

 Education Outreach Initiatives, Partners and Programs